 This guide overviews the basic process for creating a new guide:

 The Guide Introduction is the first tab available when creating and editing a guide.
-The Introduction is where you can add introductory information for the guide, including the guide summary and guide flags, to help your users become better acquainted with your procedure.
+The Introduction is where you add introductory information for the guide, including the guide summary and guide flags.
+Both better acquaint users with your procedure(s).

 - Learn more: Parts of a Guide Page: Guide Introduction

 The Details tab is where you can provide essential information about the procedure.
 Ensure greater success for your users by listing everything they need to know before starting the guide steps —required parts and tools, procedure difficulty, and timing information.
 You can also add Prerequisite Guides to import steps from other guides on your site in this tab.

 - Learn more: Parts of a Guide: Details

 The Guide Steps tab allows you to create unique (specific) steps for any guide.
 Add images and markers to make your guide as engaging as it is informative.
 Use explanatory text, bullets, notes, and image markers to make your instructions as clear as possible.